-UTF-8 is a variable-length (1 to 6 bytes, current character allocations require 4 bytes), byte-order independent encoding.
+UTF-8 is a variable-length (1 to 4 bytes), byte-order independent encoding.
 For ASCII (and we really do mean 7-bit ASCII, not another 8-bit encoding), UTF-8 is transparent.

 The following table is from Unicode 3.2.